Traveling to Italy during Covid-19: What you need to know before you go - KTVZ

 What can visitors expect

 Italian regions are currently graded by their infection and hospitalization rates, running from white (lowest risk) through yellow and amber to red (highest risk).
-As of August 13, all regions are white zones.
-However, there is speculation that Sicily and Sardinia, which have rising case numbers, might turn yellow imminently.
+As of August 20, all regions are white zones.
+Although the spiraling hospitalizations in Sicily and Sardinia indicated that they would turn yellow on August 23, it appears (as of August 20) that they will remain white, along with the rest of the country.

-Everywhere in the country, masks must be worn at all times inside or on public transport (the outdoor mask mandate has now been lifted).
+Everywhere in Italy, masks must be worn at all times inside or on public transport (the outdoor mask mandate has now been lifted).
 Social distancing restrictions remain in place, including on public transport.

 Previous restrictions on travel between regions have also been lifted — at least, between white and yellow regions.
 If traveling to, or coming from, an orange or red region, essential reasons must be proven.